KangchengLiu/FAC_Foreground_Aware_Contrast/README.md

 <p align="center"> <img src="Figures/Framework.png" width="100%"> </p>

 The framework of this work is illustrated above, basically we construct better contrast pairs for more informative constrative feature learning to enhance downstream performance.
+In other words, grouping and foreground-background distinction for better contrastive feature learning.

 # The activation visualization